Consideration will be given to applicants who are ready to tackle the world’s most complex challenges and:

 - have at least two years of professional experience in engineering, design, business, government, or other fields;

 - hold a degree in design, engineering, sciences, social sciences, or a related field; and

 - have demonstrated technical literacy (see below) and multidisciplinary design interests.
 Applicants must be prepared to submit a portfolio/set of project descriptions.

-The application of every applicant will be evaluated by a joint committee of GSD and SEAS faculty, including the co-directors, who will evaluate and determine the suitability of applicants based on their demonstrated capabilities, statements of purpose, and design portfolios, with consideration toward creating a well-balanced cohort.
+The application of every applicant will be evaluated by a joint committee of GSD and SEAS faculty, who will evaluate and determine the suitability of applicants based on their demonstrated capabilities, statements of purpose, and design portfolios, with consideration toward creating a well-balanced cohort.